 14. We have booked our honeymoon – how likely is it that it’ll be cancelled?

-If your honeymoon is taking place in the next month and is in Europe or the USA, you will need to contact the company you booked through or the hotel to get an idea of where you stand.
+If your honeymoon is taking place in the next three months and is in Europe or the USA, you will need to contact the company you booked through or the hotel to get an idea of where you stand.
 These regions are currently on lockdown and so you may need to postpone your trip.
 Speak with your travel insurance company and double check, but you should be covered if your honeymoon was due to take place in a country on lockdown.
 For all other regions, check the official foreign travel advice and contact your travel agent or hotel for local advice.

 15. I’m worried about my wedding dress arriving in time, when should I start looking for an alternative?